John David Maitland Wright: Career

 In 1965 Wright was appointed to a junior college lectureship at Christ Church and in 1968 became the Leathersellers’ Tutorial Fellow in Mathematics at St Catherine’s College, Oxford.

 In 1971, at the age of 28, he was appointed professor of pure mathematics at the University of Reading and later became head of department.

 Wright was treasurer of the London Mathematical Society from 1986 to 1994 and deputy director of the Isaac Newton Institute in Cambridge from 1994 to 1996.

 In 2004 he was appointed to a Sixth Century Chair at the University of Aberdeen which he held until his retirement in 2015.
 Subsequently he became senior associate research fellow of Christ Church, Oxford until 2021.

 Wright worked mainly in functional analysis, measure theory, operator theory and related areas, including applications to quantum theory.
 He published over 130 papers in mathematical journals.
-A significant part of Wrights research work was on AW*-Algebras and monotone complete C*-algebras culminating in a book coauthored with Kazuyuki Saito.
+A significant part of Wright's research work was on AW*-Algebras and monotone complete C*-algebras culminating in a book coauthored with Kazuyuki Saito.
 Other notable work include results on Jordan C*-Algebras in 1977 and a solution of the Mackey-Gleason Problem in 1994 (with L.J.
 Bunce).